Fire and rescue services

 More information:

-Rwanda is a cash-based society but presently electronic payments and online banking should be used wherever possible.
+Rwanda is a cash-based society, but electronic payments and online banking are increasingly available.

-Only large hotels accept credit cards.
-Find out which credit cards your hotel accepts before you travel.
+Not all hotels/restaurants accept credit cards, especially outside of Kigali.
+Find out which credit cards your hotel/restaurant accepts before you travel.

 Most shops and businesses won't accept or change US dollars dated before 2006.